hetznercloud/cli/docs/reference/manual/hcloud_storage-box_snapshot_add-label.md

 ## hcloud storage-box snapshot add-label

-[experimental] Add a label to a Storage Box Snapshot

-### Synopsis

 Add a label to a Storage Box Snapshot

-Experimental: Storage Box support is experimental, breaking changes may occur within minor releases.
-See https://github.com/hetznercloud/cli/issues/1202 for more details.

 ```
 hcloud storage-box snapshot add-label [--overwrite] <storage-box> <snapshot> <label>...